SafiyaIsani/TextUtils/README.md

 # TextUtils
-Utility used to manipulate your text
+Utility used to manipulate your text.
 Made using Create react app